The Four Seasons (band): 1977–1999: Brief split and reunion; Final studio recordings as a band; Increased focus on touring

+2000–present: Valli-led tours and Jersey Boys

+By the early 2000s, the Four Seasons tours were falling in attendance and revenue, prompting Valli to seriously consider retirement.
+He instead assembled a new backing quartet consisting of Landon Beard, Todd Fournier, and brothers Brian Brigham and Brandon Brigham.
+The success of the musical Jersey Boys largely saved the Four Seasons.

-A massive 3CD + 1DVD box set ...Jersey Beat...
-The Music Of Frankie Valli & the 4 Seasons was released in mid-2007, marketed as the most comprehensive collection of Four Seasons music yet.
+A 3CD + 1DVD box set ...Jersey Beat...
+The Music of Frankie Valli & the 4 Seasons was released in mid-2007, marketed as the most comprehensive collection of Four Seasons music yet.
 The album title Jersey Beat is a play on Jersey Boys, a successful Broadway musical about the Four Seasons, as well as on Mersey Beat, a term first coined as the title of a music magazine published in Liverpool, England, from 1961, but subsequently also used to describe Liverpool's "beat music" culture of the early 1960s.

 In 2008, the Four Seasons' "Beggin'" was revived by two acts.
 Pilooski made an electro remix of that song, while rap act Madcon used it as the basis of their song "Beggin'".
-The latter reached number 5 in the UK charts and was a hit across Europe.
+The latter reached No. 5 in the UK charts and was a hit across Europe.
 The song was featured in a TV commercial for adidas shoes entitled "Celebrate Originality".
 The Adidas commercial is a popular hit on YouTube and features a house party with famous celebrities such as David Beckham, Russel Simmons, Kevin Garnett, Missy Elliott, Katy Perry, and Mark Gonzales.

-As part of the BBC Proms in the Park they performed with the BBC Concert Orchestra in Hyde Park on September 10, 2016.

-In 2020, the group launched a YouTube channel, featuring the group virtually re-recording some of their songs.
+Also in 2008, Gaudio and Robinson recorded Jersey Babys: The Instrumental Music of Frankie Valli and the Four Seasons for Kids, an instrumental children's album, under the Four Seasons brand but without Valli's direct involvement.
+Jersey Babys [sic] was originally envisioned by Danielle Lahlezar, Gaudio's daughter from his first marriage to Brit Olsen (to whom the album was dedicated).
+Jersey Babys was re-released in 2024 with an additional bonus track.

+Members of the 1970s lineup of the group (Polci, Ciccone, and Shapiro) reunited without Valli in 2011 as the Hit Men; it toured with several other session musicians of good repute.
+Shapiro has continued the Hit Men as a standalone project after Ciccone died in 2016 and Polci withdrew from the group in 2017.
+Long and Polci both have had stints with the Jersey Four, a Four Seasons tribute act based in New Jersey.

+In 2015, former longtime guitarist Larry Lingle rejoined the band, and he left for the second time after a concert on May 1, 2016.
+On September 10, 2016, the band performed with the BBC Concert Orchestra in Hyde Park, as part of the BBC Proms in the Park.